-This week, I ordered boba ice cream on Instacart after watching a rave review on TikTok.
-I’ve also been tempted to book an idyllic hotel in Switzerland after seeing it on TikTok.
+I recently ordered boba ice cream on Instacart after watching a rave review on TikTok.
+I’ve even been tempted to book an idyllic hotel in Switzerland after seeing it on TikTok.
 All of this sounds comical, but it begs the question of whether there’s a new, powerful default in the room.

 Search gives you whatever your heart desires and asks for.
-Browse has the potential to give you whatever your heart desires… before you know to ask for it.
+Browse can give you whatever your heart desires… before you know to ask for it.
 Search is still the fastest path to manifesting what you want at any given moment, but we’re now in the early days of what life is like when products know you better than you know yourself.

-In many ways, browsing is more akin to the offline world where you have serendipitous conversations and discoveries that inspire you beyond your expectations.
-Trader Joe’s turns a mundane grocery run into a delightful treasure hunt for cauliflower gnocchi.
-Pinduoduo, an $87B company based in China, has also taken this to heart, creating a social ecommerce product based on browsing a feed of products and sharing with others to lock in savings.
+In many ways, browsing is more akin to the offline world where you have serendipitous conversations, discoveries… and more fun.
+Trader Joe’s turns a normal grocery run into a delightful treasure hunt for cauliflower gnocchi.
+Pinduoduo, an $87B company based in China, also took this to heart, creating a social ecommerce product based on browsing a feed of products and sharing with others to lock in steeper savings.

 The balance of power

 You search for the known, you stumble upon the new.
 Search helps the rich get richer.
 After all, most users do not venture past the first few results.
-Browse opens the gates to meritocracy.
-Of course, the experience can still be rigged to favor certain players, but there is more room for true discovery of new things.
+Browse, however, opens the gates to meritocracy.

-In the pre-internet world, brands had all the power because they were the gatekeepers.
-When the internet arrived, the search bar became the de facto gatekeeper.
-You can still search for brands, but their power is a shell of its former self — they’re entirely dependent on you remembering their name.
-In a browse-based world, brand power vanishes entirely and shifts to the player that captures the demand.
+Pre-internet, brands had all the power because they were the gatekeepers.
+Then the internet search bar became the de facto gatekeeper.
+You can still search for brands, but they’re entirely dependent on you remembering their name.
+As we shift towards a browse-based world, brand power vanishes entirely and shifts to the player that captures the demand.

 That’s not to say great brands can’t break through.
-If they receive high engagement (or whatever metric the aggregator deems to be best), they will still prevail, but exclusively relying on the name will no longer be a viable option.
-All this to say that quality is more important than ever, and if you’re really serious about maintaining your power, you should build a direct relationship with your users.
+If they receive high engagement, they will still prevail, but the competition is far more fierce.
+All this to say that if you’re really serious about maintaining your power, you should build a direct relationship with your users.